cayasso/primus.io/README.md

 ### Todo

- * Add broadcasting from the server with `primus.emit`.
+ * Add broadcasting from the server with `primus.send`.

 ### Credits